BeerDude Homebrewing

 Dough Day, 8:00 am - Mix and Autolyse:

-Mix leaven and water for about a minute.
+Mix leaven and water until well-mixed.

 Add salt and mix again for a few seconds.